Snger/reading-notes/tools/git.md

 - Trace the evolution of the line range of a file
 - git diff between two different files
 - How to compare files from two different branches?
+- How to view file diff in git before commit \(committed\)
+- git-diff ignore changes in whitespace
+- git-diff to ignore ^M
 - man git-merge-base
 - List merge commits affecting a file.
 - Get the Git Commit ID via Command Line